COVID-19 and your visit to Gulf of Georgia Cannery National Historic Site

 - Closure of washrooms to the public (open limited facilities for visitors/customers only)

-- Control points of entry for workers, customers, and deliveries; public doors will be designated for entry and exit.
+- Control points of entry for workers, customers, and deliveries; public doors are designated for entry and exit.

 - Enhanced cleaning and disinfecting protocols for high contact items in the museum and exhibits.